How campus layout influences social ties and research exchange

 What do our findings suggest for campus design?

 - People whose offices are located at more-trafficked locations are more likely to establish links with colleagues from other departments and labs.
 Understanding this effect could help departments strategically position junior faculty, researchers or research centres for whom it is critical to expand social networks and interdisciplinary connections at key locations where such ties are most likely to form.
-Having junior faculty offices at locations that no one passes, even if otherwise centrally located, may help them focus but will probably also diminish their opportunities to expand interdisciplinary social relationships.
+Having junior faculty offices at locations that no one passes, even if otherwise centrally located, might help them focus but will probably also diminish their opportunities to expand interdisciplinary social relationships.
 At the same time, too much foot traffic in front of an office doesn’t help; the more crowded walkways are best kept for public amenities.

 - Eating venues tend to foster social connections.
 They could be strategically planned to ensure both ease of access and sufficient size to maximise the chances of social encounters over lunch.
-Rather than numerous micro-cafés throughout a campus, having fewer but larger mid-size cafeterias can foster broader social ties with colleagues.
+Rather than numerous micro-cafes throughout a campus, having fewer but larger mid-size cafeterias can foster broader social ties with colleagues.

 - Finally, given the overall benefits of proximity, a denser campus, with more people concentrated on a limited land area is probably going to lead to more frequent exchanges among its users.
 But this doesn’t mean that tall buildings produce most encounters; there the encounters could be limited to not-so-comfortable shared lift rides.
 Low-rise, high-density buildings with interconnected walkways and shared public spaces are more likely to maximise encounters in more comfortable spaces that support interaction with seating, natural lighting and food.
 In colder climates, having indoor walking paths between buildings can help ensure that encounters continue during colder parts of the year.

-Anticipating how each of these spatial qualities may affect the social life of a campus requires an assessment of alternative campus development designs.
+Anticipating how each of these spatial qualities might affect the social life of a campus requires an assessment of alternative campus development designs.
 We see this as a promising area for spatial analysis that could inform and improve interactions within newly planned buildings.
 As the next step for our own research, the findings for this study were recently used to evaluate the locations of public facilities and offices in the planned extension of the MIT School of Architecture and Planning.

 Andres Sevtsuk is Charles and Ann Spaulding career development associate professor of urban science and planning in the department of urban studies and planning, where he also leads the City Form Lab, at MIT.